chmlee/ream-doc/content/overview/future.md

 If the original dataset was created by manually copying and pasting data from dependencies, you'll probably have to repeat the process.

-If the dataset was created through extracting data from dependencies through scripts, we can rerun the scripts and generate the updated dataset *only if* the schemas remain the same.
+If the dataset was created by extracting data from dependencies with scripts, we can rerun the scripts and generate the updated dataset *only if* the schemas of all dependencies remain the same.
 Otherwise you'll have to analyze the schema changes and run custom migration scripts before running the original scripts.

 (To be continued)